Instagram Model Paige Spiranac Shows Off Her Fit Body In Tight Catsuit While Hitting Golf Balls At Home

 “Awesome Paige Niko looks like he is into golf,” a follower replied.

-“I could’ve sworn he told you to putt to the left a little,” one fan joked.
+“I could’ve sworn he told you to putt to the left a little,” a fourth admirer joked.

 As covered by The Inquisitr, last month Spiranac flaunted her assets in a tight white top.
 She was recorded on a driving range hitting balls in the revealing top and a short black skirt.
 That post earned over 114,000 likes and 3,300 comments from her loyal fans.